 Any relationship expert will tell you that it’s not easy to change people.
 So what if your new hire doesn’t fit the character profile for excellence?
 Do you just accept that they’ll work at the same level forever?

 No. Instead, forget the character profiles for a minute.
-Focus on the practical skills that your staff need to excel in your business.
+Focus on the practical skills that your staff needs to excel in your business.

 You can’t train someone to have greater focus or confidence.
 But you can make sure they have clear objectives and give praise when they do a good job.

-With the right staff appraisal process that focusses on developing the skills your business needs, you can turn most of your staff into superstars.
+With the right staff appraisal process that focuses on developing the skills your business needs, you can turn most of your staff into superstars.

 Speak to an expert

 Want more information on how to develop your staff and improve your business?
 Speak to Croner’s employee appraisal experts today.

 - Employee Conduct